williamhudson1218/dealer/README.md

 # To run console application

-- Open terminal/console and navigate to the directory where `dealer` is cloned
+- Open terminal/console and navigate to the `dealer` directory
 - Run `mix.deps get` to install dependencies
 - Run the following commands